NikaPanchulidze/Ticketing/README.md

   kubectl port-forward <nats-depl-58c6f87dff-nz9zr> 4222:4222
   ```

-## You can now test application from browser
+## You can now test application in browser

 **Write in url:**
   ```